 This option leads to a lot of misconceptions.
 This option is only used when not using passthrough.
-For example, when you have DTS unchecked but LPCM enabled it will transcode DTS audio to the number of channels configured here.
+For example, when you have DTS unchecked but LPCM enabled it will transcode standard DTS core audio to the number of channels configured here.
 Configure this option to match up with the number of speakers you have, but don't expect it to be used if you only play encoded audio.

 Audio Output Device